staxsum/BreachPeek/README.md

 If you discover exposed credentials:
 - Do not attempt to access the accounts
 - Notify affected parties through proper channels
-- Recommend password changes and two-factor authentication
+- Recommend password changes and 2FA
 - Handle sensitive information appropriately

 ## API Details